-The Medical Laboratory Assistant National Certificate program is accredited by the Canadian Medical Association (CMA).
-Graduates of this program are eligible to write the Canadian Society for Medical Laboratory Science (CSMLS) national exam for Medical Laboratory Assistants (MLAs).
+This program is accredited by Accreditation Canada.
+Graduates are eligible to write the Canadian Society for Medical Laboratory Science (CSMLS) national exam for Medical Laboratory Assistants (MLAs).

-Before applying, contact the Program Administrator to discuss the availability of practicum placements in your geographical area.
+Before applying to this program, contact firstname.lastname@example.org to discuss the availability of practicum placements in your geographical area.

-This program consists of five theory courses and a clinical practicum in a hospital or laboratory, under criteria developed by TRU.
-Combined, the courses and practicum provide the theory and skills required for graduates to function as Medical Laboratory Assistants in hospitals or laboratories.
+The MLA National Certificate program consists of five theory courses and a clinical practicum in a hospital or laboratory.
+Combined, the courses and practicum provide the theory and skills required for you to function as an MLA.

-The program is equivalent to 20 to 24 weeks of full-time study.
-You have a maximum of 30 weeks to complete each course and two years to complete the program.
-You are encouraged, however, to complete the program in under one year.
-Please note that extensions are not granted for this program.
+The program is equivalent to 20–24 weeks of full-time study.
+You have a maximum of 30 weeks to complete each course and an overall maximum of two years to complete the entire program.
+However, you are encouraged to complete in under one year.
+Note that extensions are not granted.

-- Basic computer skills with typing at 40 words per minute (WPM): contact TRU Assessment Centre at assess@tru to arrange a supervised typing test or learn more about Testing Off Campus
+- Basic computer skills with typing at 40 words per minute (WPM) on a five-minute test: contact the TRU Assessment Centre to arrange a supervised typing test, or read about testing off campus